MisanthropicBit/bibpy/TUTORIAL.md

 You can read reference data from a string or from a file. `bibpy` supports four different reference formats:

 * **bibtex:** Treat data as bibtex.
-Raise parsing error on non-conformity.
+Raise error on non-conformity.
 * **biblatex:** Treat data as biblatex.
-Raise parsing error on non-conformity.
+Raise error on non-conformity.
 * **mixed:** Treat data as a mixture of bibtex and biblatex.
-Raise parsing errors on non-conformity.
+Raise errors on non-conformity.
 * **relaxed:** Relax parsing rules.
 All types of entries and fields are allowed.

 For example if you read a file containing an `@online` entry as bibtex, `bibpy` would raise an error since this entry type only exists in biblatex.
 Therefore, the `relaxed` format is typically recommended when parsing third party bib files.
+For the remainder of this tutorial and elsewhere, we collectively refer to any kind of file with bibliography entries as 'bib'.
 Below is an example of reading data from a string and a file.

 ```python
 >>> import bibpy